ghimiresunil/ghimiresunil/README.md

 <a href="https://calendly.com/ghimiresunil/30min" target="_blank"><img width="498" alt="meet_link" src="https://user-images.githubusercontent.com/15426564/144297439-f530f383-e73e-41e0-9914-a9b7d3f432e5.png" target="_blank"></a>

-Hi, I'm  a Computer Science Guy 🚀 from Nepal, currently, I'm a Machine Learning Engineer Associate 👨‍💻 [@FUSEMACHINES](https://fusemachines.com/).
+Hi, I'm  a Computer Science Guy 🚀 from Nepal, currently, I'm a Machine Learning Engineer 👨‍💻 [@FUSEMACHINES](https://fusemachines.com/).
 Also, I'm Blogger 🙍🏽‍♂️ [@GRASPCODING.COM](https://graspcoding.com/), Freelancer 👨🏽‍💻.
 I have always had a passion for Programming.
 Python became my favorite language after using C,C++,JS,SQL, PHP etc. for Several years.
 I have phenomenal time management skills and a strong user focus actively looking for a role where I may be able to use his well-honed skills to develop state-of-the-art scalable software solutions.
 Beside's programming, I enjoy literature and traveling.
 <br><br>That’s a brief of who I am and What I am looking for!

 ### A bit deeper about myself.